niels-lubbes/orbital/README.md

 ### Example 3: Computing product of circles

-A [Clifford torus](https://en.wikipedia.org/wiki/Clifford_torus) is a quartic surface obtained as the point-wise [Hamiltonian product](https://en.wikipedia.org/wiki/Quaternion) of two great circles in the 3-sphere S^3, where we identify S^3 with the unit quaternions.
+A [Clifford torus](https://en.wikipedia.org/wiki/Clifford_torus) is a quartic surface obtained as the pointwise [Hamiltonian product](https://en.wikipedia.org/wiki/Quaternion) of two great circles in the 3-sphere S^3, where we identify S^3 with the unit quaternions.
-If instead of great circles we also consider little circles, then this construction leads to surfaces of degree 4 or 8 in S^3 that contain two circles through each point.
+If instead of great circles we also consider little circles, then this construction leads to surfaces of degree either 4 or 8 in S^3 that contain two circles through each point.

 ```python